MicrosoftDocs/sql-docs/docs/reporting-services/install-windows/supported-combinations-of-sharepoint-and-reporting-services-server.md

 A SQL Server Reporting Services report server installed in SharePoint mode requires a version of SharePoint and the SQL Server Reporting Services add-in (rsSharePoint.msi) for SharePoint products, which you install on the SharePoint servers.
 This topic summarizes the supported combinations.

 > [!NOTE]
 > Reporting Services integration with SharePoint is no longer available after SQL Server 2016.
 To add a report within a SharePoint site using SQL Server Reporting Services 2017 and later, use the [Report Viewer web part](../../reporting-services/report-server-sharepoint/report-viewer-web-part-sharepoint-site.md).
+Power View support is no longer available after SQL Server 2017.

 ## Supported combinations of SharePoint and Reporting Services components